GabrielRibeirox/frontend-challenge/README.md

+# Hello World!
-# Hello World, this is my participation in the frontend-challenge
+### this is my participation in the frontend-challenge

-# The project was developed using react
+### The project was developed using react

-# Was separated the order screen into three parts, header, suppliers and address.
+### Was separated the order screen into three parts, header, suppliers and address.

-#Initially for the API integration, the axios and the map method were used.
+### Initially for the API integration, the axios and the map method were used.
-#Hooks like useState and useEffect were also used
+### Hooks like useState and useEffect were also used

-#For the styling, was used styled-components
+###For the styling, was used styled-components

-# Getting Started Project
+### Getting Started Project

-### `npm install -y`
+# `npm install -y`

-# After installation, to run use
+## After installation, to run use

-### yarn start
+# yarn start